T20X/notes/C++Expressions.md

 If that's the case, then you can use a `char` glvalue to read the object representation of a `U` object, notwithstanding the fact that the active member is something other than a `char`.
 In the meantime, you can rely on this not being UB for all practical purposes, even though the wording to make it well-defined has not been figured out yet.

 ![](images/issue_with_viewing_object_representation.PNG)

+# Strinct Aliasing Rules

+If a program attempts to access the stored value of an object through a glvalue of other than one of the following types the behavior is undefined:

+(11.1) the dynamic type of the object,
+(11.2) a cv-qualified version of the dynamic type of the object, (11.3) a type similar (as defined in 7.5) to the dynamic type of the object, (11.4) a type that is the signed or unsigned type corresponding to the dynamic type of the object, (11.5) a type that is the signed or unsigned type corresponding to a cv-qualified version of the dynamic type of the object, (11.6) an aggregate or union type that includes one of the aforementioned types among its elements or non-static data members (including, recursively, an element or non-static data member of a subaggregate or contained union), (11.7) a type that is a (possibly cv-qualified) base class type of the dynamic type of the object, (11.8) a char, unsigned char, or std::byte type.

 # Binding